 These are also simple to put on, with straps that are both quick and easy to fit.
 As well as an added layer of security offered by a simple, small toe strap.
 This helps to stop your feet from moving around while they’re nestled in the bed of the sandal.

-Teva Men’s Terra Sandal
+Teva Terra Fi Lite Sandal

 The sole is flexible, making these easier for walking in.
 But, it also means that the sole can break down over time, and Teva will replace these sandals on a case-by-case basis.

-For long-distance, all terrain hiking you also need a comfortable heel that is capable of absorbing shocks that would otherwise be absorbed by you, and this sandal offers just that.
+For long-distance, all-terrain hiking you also need a comfortable heel that is capable of absorbing shocks that would otherwise be absorbed by you, and this sandal offers just that.
 It features a soft Shoc Pad comfort heel, perfect for keeping your feet safe so that you can hike for longer without any pain.

-Merrell Women’s All Blaze Sieve Water Shoe
+Merrell All Out Blaze Sieve Water Shoes

 The Vibram sole that it features also has a good tread, meaning that you’re less likely to slip if the weather does suddenly turn on you (don’t forget your waterproofs, your feet might dry quickly in these sandals but the rest of you won’t).